OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-new/dev-new.md

 Multiple Python are typically installed as follows, if not already installed:

-* Python 3.7 (or similar, depending on standalone QGIS version - determined from `PYTHONHOME` after running QGIS `py3_env.bat` setup batch file) installed **with QGIS**, which will be used to initialize the Pycharm virtual environments:
+*   Python 3.7 (or similar, depending on standalone QGIS version - determined from `PYTHONHOME` after running QGIS `py3_env.bat` setup batch file, for QGIS prior to 3.20) installed **with QGIS**, which will be used to initialize the Pycharm virtual environments:
     + For PyCharm development virtual environment.
     + For deployed virtual environment.
 *   Standard Python installation (typically the same version or close version to QGIS version), used for MkDocs documentation.

 See the following for information about installing Python: